MercyNgila/Tanzanian-Water-Pump-Status/README.md

 ## Objectives

-- To build a ML prediction model for condition of waterpumps
+- To build a ML model that predicts the conditions of water pumps with an acceptably high accuracy.
 - To compare different ML models predictions to achieve highest accuracy
 - Advice the client on best strategy

 ##  Data Understanding

-The data that I will use for this project comes from the Taarifa waterpoints dashboard, which aggregates data from the Tanzania Ministry of Water.
+The data that I will use for this project comes from the Taarifa waterpoints dashboard, which has been aggregated from the Tanzania Ministry of Water.

 Taarifa is an open source platform for the crowd sourced reporting and triaging of infrastructure related issues.
 It acts a a bug tracker for real world which helps to engage citizens with their local government.
 It has been working on an Innovation Project in Tanzania, with various partners.